wilson100hong/UVAOJ/README.md

 UVAOJ
 =====

-UVA problem solutions.
+UVA OJ problem solutions.

 see http://uva.onlinejudge.org/

 Solving UVA problems is my hobit.
-However, keep getting WA and lacking of test cases can drive you nut.
+However, keep getting WA and lacking of test cases drove me nut.
-This project holds the solution code (not written very well) and enlighting test case, which help you conquer UVA.
+Hopefully my AC solutions can give you some hint when you are debugging it. :)